Vyral/base-template/_posts/2019-08-19-what-to-do-when-youre-planning-to-relocate.md

 2:51 - Roadmap step No. 3: Determine the equity position of your home

-3:08 - Roadmap step No. 4: Have a destination Consultation
+3:08 - Roadmap step No. 4: Have a destination consultation

 3:37 - Roadmap step No. 5: Consult with a CPA/ financial planner